 The value of your business property will affect the total cost of your insurance and coverage limits.
 The purchase of business personal property is a deductible business expense.

 Business personal property insurance is typically an extension onto your commercial property insurance.
 Commercial property includes your building and grounds; business personal property encompasses the remainder of your business property.
 Company-owned vehicles are not included in business personal property – they should be covered by commercial auto insurance.

-Without an accurate estimate of business personal property, you may find that your insurance limits won't cover the value of lost or damaged business property.
+Without an accurate estimate, you may find that your insurance limits might not cover the value of lost or damaged business property.
 Items covered by BPP insurance must stay on site to ensure coverage.
 For items that leave your commercial space, you may need inland marine insurance.